julianpeeters/avro-scala-macro-annotations/README.md

 ####Please note:
 1) The datafile *must* be available at compile time.

-2) The filepath *must* be a String literal
+2) The filepath *must* be a String literal.

-3) The name of the empty case class *must* match the record name exactly
+3) The name of the empty case class *must* match the record name exactly (peek at the schema in the file, if needed).

 4) The order of class definition *must* be such that the classes that represent the most-nested records are expanded first